-The read() call receives three parameters from the application layer: a socket (file) descriptor, a pointer to application's read buffer, and the number of bytes to read from the socket.
+The read() call receives three parameters from the application layer: a socket (file) descriptor, a pointer to the application's read buffer, and the number of bytes to read from the socket.
 It should return the number of bytes read.
-More details about the read() call is described here: https://man7.org/linux/man-pages/man2/read.2.html
+Details about the read() call are available here: https://man7.org/linux/man-pages/man2/read.2.html